Dare to Be Scared: 7. The Halloween Spirit

 A girl named Keesha is forced by her mother to take her younger sister, Jonelle, trick-or-treating on Halloween.
 Keesha's friends are all at the park, Keesha's desired destination, however Jonelle insists that their mother restricted the two girls from going.
 Keesha defies their mother's wishes and drags a reluctant Jonelle along with her.
 Jonelle doesn't want to stay at the park, while Keesha does.
 Jonelle runs back home to tell on Keesha.
 Keesha and her friends begin to pay attention to a girl named Cassandra, who calls for a spirit to come.
 No one believes in ghosts and spectral beings, making Cassandra angry.
 Cassandra's attempt at summoning a ghost seems to have worked, until it is revealed that Jonelle is the "ghost".
 As Keesha takes Jonelle home, the younger girl doesn't speak as if she doesn't exist, confusing Keesha.
 When they arrive home, Keesha's mother is furious at her for going to the park and Keesha sees Jonelle sitting at a table and is confused when she looks back at the girl next to her.
-The girl with Keesha transforms into a genuine witch who takes Keesha away.
+The girl with Keesha transforms into a genuine witch who takes Keesha up into the sky and spins her around until she falls down to Earth in pieces.